 - Reform of EU regime for network access to radically reduce regulatory and administrative burdens and create a level playing field between different platforms

 ETNO WGs are the engine of the Association.
 The bottom-up approach when formulating ETNO position papers ensures that all ETNO member interests are captured.
 The Digital Infrastructure WG is organised as follows:

 - Chair: Wim De Rynck, Head of regulatory markets & developments, Proximus Group - wim.de.rynck(at)proximus(dot)com

 - Vice-Chairs: Manuel Braga, Deutsche Telekom; Volcy Lesca, Orange

 Latest Position Papers

-Brussels, 2 October 2017 – ETNO, the Association representing Europe’s leading providers of digital networks and services, expresses extreme concern as to the on-going legislative process on the European Electronic Communications Code (“the Code”) that are poised to conclude next week.
+Brussels, 31 May 2018 – ETNO, the Association representing Europe’s leading telecom operators, is following with attention and concern the final discussions on the European Electronic Communications Code (“the Code”) that are poised to conclude next week.